marciomvm/python-adminui/README.md

 The back-end is in the `/python` folder.
 To start developing:

-- cd into `/python` folder and run `pip install -r requirements.txt` to install requirements
+- cd into `/python` folder and run `pip install -r requirement.txt` to install requirements
 - run one of the example_xxx.py file in the `/python` folder
 - Open another terminal, run `npm install` & `npm start` at the root folder to start the frontend;